 This course provides supervised participation in a museum internship.
 Students will receive practical experience in various technical areas tailored specifically to the needs of the assigned gallery or auction house.
-(Prerequisite: RDG 100 or ESL 100)
+(Prerequisite: RDG 100)

-ART LABORATORY II ART 221
+ART 221 ART LABORATORY II

 This course is the second in a sequence of courses offering supervised participation in a museum internship.
 Students will receive practical experience in technical areas such as exhibit design, packaging, or other curatorial duties.
-(Prerequisite: RDG 100 or ESL 100)
+(Prerequisite: RDG 100)